 A new service industry has emerged as people are choosing to stay in their homes.
 To help with growing need, service agencies have been developed.
 These agencies offer professional caretakers.
 The agencies help develop treatments plans that are tailored to the individual’s needs.
 Using agencies can also reduce the medical costs versus being in a long-term facility.

-If you would like to explore options of home care for yourself, or someone you love, or you need a referral for home health services, please contact Morning Glory Home Care, Inc at 618-667-8400.
+If you would like to explore options of home care for yourself, or someone you love, or you need a referral for home health care in Edwardsville, IL and surrounding areas, please contact Morning Glory Home Care, Inc at 618-667-8400.